R055A/readme-repo-pins/README.md

 ### Number

-The optional `NUM_REPO_PINS` configuration controls the maximum possible number of repository pins to generate up to a hard limit of `40`.
+The optional `NUM_REPO_PINS` configuration controls the maximum possible number of repository pins to generate up to a hard limit of `100`.

-This can be set by creating a [GitHub Action](https://docs.github.com/en/actions) (in a template-generated repo) with the following key-value field pairs:
+This can be set by creating a [GitHub Action](https://docs.github.com/en/actions) with the following key-value field pairs:

 * key: `NUM_REPO_PINS`
 * value: `[num]`